Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If terminator information is required, please assign the paths of gff files of terminator.
       --terminator_fuzzy_in_srna TERMINATOR_FUZZY_IN_SRNA, -tfi TERMINATOR_FUZZY_IN_SRNA
-                            If --terminator_folder is provided, please assign the fuzzy for comparing terminator with transcript.
+                            If --terminator_files is provided, please assign the fuzzy for comparing terminator with transcript.
 This value is for the terminator which is within sRNA.
                             Default is 30.